 "I'm applying to college soon and don't have time to implement what you've described here.
 What do I do?"

-But if you have a few months left before applications go out, you can probably do a lot more than you imagined if you prioritize your time and efforts correctly.
-Be strict about cutting out items that aren’t helping your application and about working hard on your passion project.
+But if you have more than a few months left before applications go out, you can probably do a lot more than you imagined if you prioritize your time and efforts correctly.
+Be strict about cutting out items that aren't helping your application and about working hard on your passion project.

 If you can show a growth trajectory that's interesting to schools, that helps—especially if by interview time you've made a lot more progress since submitting your application.